MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 ### 2. Update the Wagmi configuration

-Modify this configuration to target the Linea testnet and use the Metamask connector, which is Wagmi's built-in support for MetaMask SDK:
+Modify this configuration to target the Linea testnet and use the MetaMask connector, which is Wagmi's built-in support for MetaMask SDK:

 ```typescript title="wagmi.ts"